paldhous/ucb/2018/dataviz/md/class3.md

  This should be a challenging exercise that will help you learn how Tableau works.
 If you get stuck, download my visualization and study how it is put together.

-- By next week's class, send me the url for your second dashboard.
+- By next week's class, file the url for your second dashboard via bCourses.
 (Don't worry about designing for different devices.)

 ### Further reading/viewing